Korbeil/jane-v8/docs/json-schema/metadata.md

 ## Internals

-The idea of this component is to provide a set of tools to create JSON Schema metadata.
-It could be from a parsed JSON file or manually with the metadata objects.

 ### Registry

 When you get this component a parsed input, it will output a `Registry` class containing all the schemas in your input.